 You can find details of external and internal Fellows who work with the SMI to help us promote high quality research methods and training here.

-Professor Gwilym Pryce - Director of the Sheffield Methods Institute
+Professor Andy Dickerson - Director of the Sheffield Methods Institute

 Tim holds degrees from the London School of Economics and Political Science (BSc Econ) and the Universities of Surrey (MSc) and Plymouth (PhD).
 These followed a career as an engineer in the agricultural sector and work in the retail sector, during which time he undertook a two-year evening return-to-study course to qualify for a university place.
 With a strong focus on methodology and in particular the relationship between knowledge, strategy, context and practice, Tim has worked on many different projects through funding from international, national and regional and local sources; for example ESRC, EPSRC, AHRC, European Commission, Mistra, Ford, NESTA, Whitehall and Manchester and Salford City Councils and the business sector.

-Dr Andrew Bell - Lecturer in Quantitative Social Sciences
+Dr Andrew Bell - Director of Research and Lecturer in Quantitative Social Sciences

 Before moving to Sheffield, Andy was a lecturer at the University of Bristol, where he also completed his undergraduate degree (in Geography) and PhD (in Advanced Quantitative Methods).
 His current substantive research focuses on mental health from a life course perspective, but also spans a diverse range of other subject areas, including geography, political science, social epidemiology and economics.
 Methodologically, Andy’s interests are in the development and application of multilevel models, with work focusing on age-period-cohort analysis and fixed and random effects models.

-Dr Todd Hartman - Lecturer in Quantitative Social Sciences
+Dr Todd Hartman - Director of University of Sheffield Q-Step Centre & Senior Lecturer in Quantitative Social Sciences

-Todd was Director of Survey Research for the Centre for Economic Research and Policy Analysis as well as Assistant Professor of Political Science at Appalachian State University.
-He is a graduate of the University of California at Davis (BA in International Relations), San Francisco State University (MA International Relations), and the State University of New York at Stony Brook (PhD Political Science).
-A political psychologist by training, Todd has extensive experience conducting surveys and experiments.
-His current research focuses on political attitudes and intergroup relations.
+Todd is a political scientist and joined the Sheffield Methods Institute in 2014.
+Prior to this, he was Assistant Professor of Political Science at Appalachian State University and Director of Survey Research for the Centre for Economic Research and Policy Analysis.
+He is a graduate of the University of California at Davis (BA in International Relations), San Francisco State University (MA International Relations), and State University of New York at Stony Brook (PhD Political Science).
+Todd has extensive experience conducting surveys and experiments, and his research focuses on political psychology (especially political attitudes and intergroup relations).

-Katherine Nichols - Lecturer in Applied Social Sciences
+Dr Will Mason - Director of Undergraduate Admissions and Lecturer in Applied Social Sciences

 Aneta is a sociologist by training, but her research spans disciplinary boundaries and is embedded in sociology, urban studies and human geography.
 Before joining the Sheffield Methods Institute, Aneta developed her research skills at the Universities of Sheffield, Leeds and Warsaw.

-Dr Mark Taylor - Lecturer in Quantitative Social Sciences
+Dr Mark Taylor - Director of Postgraduate Admissions, Senior Lecturer in Quantitative Social Sciences and AHRC Leadership Fellow

 Mark is a sociologist with interests in social stratification and inequality, the sociology of culture, particularly music, and the life course, with methodological interests in survey research, social network analysis, and geographic information systems.
 Before arriving at Sheffield, Mark worked at the Universities of Manchester and York, and studied at Oxford, where he received his DPhil under the superivision of Tak Wing Chan.